-Scientists say a meteor hit the earth 66 million years ago and wiped out most dinosaurs.
+Scientists say a meteor hit the earth 66 million years ago.
+It wiped out most dinosaurs.

 Journalists know how they felt.
 A meteor crashed into our world in the 1990s.

 The internet’s effect wasn’t immediate.
-Now, two decades on, mostformer journalists work in other industries.
+Now, two decades on, many former journalists work in other industries.
 The media companies that employed them have either gone or are shadows of what they once were.

 After the apocalypse

 A handful write on.
 At times it feels like life in post-apocalypse science fiction.

 Some ex-journalists eke out a living in what remains of the media.
 A few adapted to the new conditions, new rules, new demands and disciplines.

 A decade or so after the first meteor hit, a second one arrived.
 Facebook threatens to kill off what’s left of the independent media.

 The Empire strikes back

 The cover story of this week’s The Economist nails it: Facebook is an empire.
 That’s no metaphor.
 The social network’s power and reach rivals that of the USA.